-The Company's interests in joint operations are accounted by recognizing its shares of the assets held jointly, liability held jointly, its revenue from the sale of its share of the output arising from the joint operation and expenses incurred jointly.
+The Company's interests in joint operations are accounted for by recognizing its shares of the assets held jointly, liability held jointly, its revenue from the sale of its share of the output arising from the joint operation and expenses incurred jointly.

 The Company and CNOOC's participation in the development and production activities of LS36-1 is through a joint operation without establishing a separate legal entity for this arrangement.
-The joint operation has engaged LOC, wholly owned by CNOOC as the Operator for the project.
-LOC is accountable to the JMC, in which both CNOOC and the Company have equal voting rights and decision-making power.
-The LOC's executive decisions are to be made jointly by chief representatives from both partners.
+The joint operation has engaged CNOOC China Lishui Operating Company (LOC), wholly owned by CCL, as the Operator for the project.
+LOC is accountable to the JMC, in which both CCL and the Company have equal voting rights and decision-making power.
+The JMC's executive decisions are to be made jointly by chief representatives from both partners.